-As in previous years I would like to express appreciation to my fellow Board members for their support and involvement, which was even more critical than usual in this challenging year.
-This gratitude applies with even more force to our small and devoted staff team, who have demonstrated exceptional dedication and professionalism over the last two years.
+As in previous years I would like to express appreciation to my fellow Board members for their support and involvement.
+Many of them play invaluable parts outside our board meetings, through our groups dealing with the delivery and development of the test, and research into its contribution to selection.
+My gratitude applies with even more force to our small and devoted staff team, and this is an appropriate occasion to record our congratulations to our Chief Operating Officer on the recent award of her PhD.